-Seedling flats or trays are a fabulous way to germinate seeds, grow healthy seedlings (without single-use plastic pots or punnets), and to use for succession planting to extend the harvest.
-They allow your plants to start out and thrive in a protected, nutritious, and microbe-rich soil to produce strong seedlings that are more likely to succeed.
+Wooden seedling flats or trays are a fabulous way to germinate seeds and grow healthy seedlings without single-use plastic pots or punnets.
+They are ideal to use for succession planting to extend the harvest.
+Wooden seedling trays (flats) allow your plants to start out and thrive in a protected, nutritious, and microbe-rich soil to produce strong seedlings that are more likely to succeed.

 A range of different seed types can be sown into the one flat.
 Ideally you plant what you want to grow for the season in one or as many flats as you need.

-Flats allow you to easily move your seeds into environments that are not too cold or hot as conditions change and in sight to ensure they are kept moist.
+Flats allow you to easily move your seeds into environments that are not too cold or hot as conditions change through the seasons.
+It is also important to keep your seedling flats in sight to ensure they are kept moist.

-The seedlings will not fully mature in the seedling flat - they are a tool for nurturing young seedlings to a size ready for plant out into garden beds or containers.
+The seedlings will not fully mature in the seedling flat - they are a tool for nurturing young seedlings to a size ready for plant out into garden beds, pots or containers.

 Seed Sowing Method